 Firstly, Ramadan Kareem!
 I know I’m late (it’s the workload), but I wanted to share a guide on how to deal with the media in Ramadan.
 For those who don’t know, Ramadan is the holiest month of the calendar for Muslims globally.
-Muslims commemorate the first revelation of the Quran to the Prophet Mohammad, which was shared in Ramadan, by fasting during Ramadan.
 This annual observance of spirituality is regarded as one of the five pillars of Islam, and Muslims fast from dawn till dusk.
 This also means a shift in work schedules for many, with those fasting working shorter hours.

 So, what does it mean for PR in Muslim countries or regions such as the Gulf?
 Here’s my guide to media relations in Ramadan below.

 A season for greetings

 It’s usual to receive two sets of greetings during Ramadan.
 The first is at the beginning of Ramadan, where people wish one another a happy or beautiful Ramadan (we usually say Ramadan Kareem).
 The second message is shared at the end of Ramadan, for Eid, the festival which marks the end of the month.

 The Middle East is a society built on relationships, and it’s no surprise that many PR professionals send out such greetings to media to build their relationship with those in the media.
 A decade back, I used to receive greetings the old-fashioned way, in paper format.
 Today, I’m much more likely to receive an electronic version, either shared by email or via instant messenger.

 Here’s two sample Ramadan message designs for you.